Winter Rash: Why Your Skin Flares Up in Cold Weather

 Optimizing Your Indoor Environment with Humidifiers

 Adding moisture back to indoor air makes a significant difference.
 Humidifiers should maintain indoor humidity between 40% and 60%.
 Place units in bedrooms and living areas where people spend the most time.
-Clean humidifiers weekly to prevent mold growth, which creates its own skin and respiratory problems.
+Clean humidifiers weekly to prevent mold growth, which can cause skin and respiratory problems.

 Choosing the Right Winter Wardrobe Fabrics